clEsperanto/clesperanto-doc/docs/clesperantoj/usage.rst

 Pull
 ~~~~

-The `pull` is the transfert from the device to the host.
+Pulling data is the process of transferring from the device to the host.
 This is done using the method `readToArray()` of the `ArrayJ` class to read device data to a buffer on the host.

 .. code:: java